Florida Real Estate Market Forecast 2026: What Sellers Need to Know

 The impact on sellers:

 - Fewer qualified buyers.
 At 6.5%, a $400K home costs $2,528/month (P&I only).
 At 3%, it was $1,686.
-That $842 monthly difference eliminates ~15-20% of the buyer pool.
+That $842 monthly difference can push some buyers out of qualifying range.

 - Cash is king.
 Cash transactions now represent roughly 30% of all Florida home sales, up from 20% in 2019.
 If your home is attractive to cash buyers, you have a significant advantage.